Gialale-Games/bevy_small_menu/README.md

 - Sprites [Character Selection example](examples/character.rs)

 ## Usage
-To use `bevy_small_menu, add it as a plugin to your Bevy `App` for each enum type you want to use as a menu payload
+To use `bevy_small_menu`, add it as a plugin to your Bevy` App` for each enum type you want to use as a menu payload
 ```rust
  app.add_plugins((
   SmallMenuPlugin::<YourType>::default(),